Nihil-istic/crycript/README.md

 # crycript
-Python symmetric encryption tool by Salvador BG
+Python symmetric encryption tool by SalvadorBG

 # How to install on linux?